 There are a range of fund managers employed to again spread risk, with different style biases, each with clear and documented agreements in place detailing their investment mandates.
-The Funds also employ an independent Global Custodian.
+The Funds also employ an independent Global Custodian to custody assets securely.